ABOUT MARRY WATERSON

 This was followed a year later by Hidden “A brilliant new chapter in the family legend” **** Uncut

-After working with Jarvis Cocker and Richard Hawley in 2013 Marry joined forces with David A. Jaycock in 2015 for Two Wolves, a record produced by Neill MacColl and Kate St John, featuring Kami Thompson.
+After working with Jarvis Cocker and Richard Hawley in 2013, Marry joined forces with David A. Jaycock for 2015's Two Wolves, produced by Neill MacColl and Kate St John and featuring Kami Thompson.
 The Guardian called it “Marry’s finest album to date” **** Q Magazine described it as “A gorgeously simple and direct record...holds up a light to the blackest of winter nights” **** The album was nominated for two BBC Radio 2 Folk Awards.

 Marry Waterson & Emily Barker have recently announced a brand-new collaborative album – ‘A Window To Other Ways’.
 It’s out on 5th April via One Little Indian Records.